 I had a certain type of film in mind that I wanted to shoot.

 I wanted this movie to be seen and this genre was the best way to allow me to accomplish this.

-I did a lot of research and collected various information from the criminal police in the early stages of production.
+I did a lot of research and collect various information from the criminal police in the early stages of production.

-I think a kidnapping is a subject that is by nature dramatic and contradictory.
+I think kidnapping is a subject that is by nature dramatic and contradictory.

 What were some of the biggest challenges of the movie?
 How was the film process?

 The first problem is how a new director can gain trust and be helped to make the film.

 To make a film, you must necessarily think in advance of every possible connection so that it is as comprehensible as possible.